 Dr/Cr Gain/Loss from a lease modification

-In conclusion, IFRS 16 has revolutionised lease accounting, emphasising transparency and accurate reporting.
-Properly recording lease transactions is crucial for organisations to not comply with the standard but also to provide meaningful financial information to stakeholders.
+IFRS 16 has revolutionised lease accounting journal entries, emphasising transparency and accurate reporting.
+Properly recording lease transactions is crucial for organisations to not only comply with the standard but also to provide meaningful financial information to stakeholders.
 By following the steps outlined in this guide and adopting a reliable lease accounting software solution, you would be well-equipped to handle the initial recognition, subsequent measurement, lease payments, modifications, and disclosures related to lease accounting.

 Remember to always consult with accounting professionals or refer to the specific requirements of IFRS 16 for more detailed guidance on lease accounting journal entries.